SarahFrench/ExamPrep/chapter-4/obj-4-2-style-html-boxes/README.md

 NOTE: `background-clip` in book but doesn't seem to work in browser.
 Set to `border-box`, `padding-box`, `content-box`

+### Background gradient

 `background` can also be set as a colour gradient, using: `linear-gradient()`
 - e.g. `linear-gradient(black, grey);` `radial-gradient(red, yellow);`
 - Option to set the angle of the linear gradient but an optional first argument, e.g: `linear-gradient(45deg, red, yellow)`, or `linear-gradient( to-left, red, yellow)`, `linear-gradient( to-top-left, red, yellow)`, `linear-gradient( to-bottom-left, red, yellow)`

+For the colour arguments you can also include a stop value - a position along the gradient axis where the colour stops

+### Box shadow